robotronik/Libopencm3_STM32F4_Guide/README.md

 It is almost the **same** for all projects.
 You can probably copy paste it and only change the frequency.

+It implements all temporal functions of the uC and as to be setup first and enabled for all needed peripheral.
+We also implement a delay for the uC.

 ## GPIO
 GPIO are all the input/ output of the μC.